 For bearing reinforcement, the buckling resistance of screws is alternatively permitted to be determined by testing, which often yields higher design values than calculated results.
-Reference buckling resistance values for fully threaded fasteners are provided in Table 3.3 (Page 49).
+Buckling design values for fully threaded fasteners are provided in Table 3.3 (Page 54).